How to Apply:

 Applications for the position of Deputy Sheriff are only available at pre-determined times through-out the year.
 Following is the current hiring schedule for Deputy Sheriff:

-If you are an interested candidate but unable to apply for this process or wish to apply again, the next anticipated process will open September 8, 2017.
+If you are an interested candidate but unable to apply for this process or wish to apply again, the next anticipated process will open soon.
+We will announce here as soon as the dates have been finalized.

 To be notified about process openings, please fill out a job interest card.
 The information provided in this form will be used to notify you - please make sure your contact information is accurate and current.